Michigan Dem Rep. Dingell says she 'doesn’t believe the polls' that show Biden beating Trump

 Rittenhouse’s attorney said the teenager was acting in self-defense.
 Cellphone footage shows the shooter being chased into a used car lot by someone before shots are heard and the person lies dead.
 The shooter then runs down the street where he is chased by several people shouting that he just shot someone.
 He stumbles after being approached by several more people and fires, killing another man and injuring a third.

-“From my standpoint, it’s important that the message be clear to other Americans who are attacked that there will be legal resources available in the event false charges are brought against them,” he said.
+“From my standpoint, it’s important that the message be clear to other Americans who are attacked that there will be legal resources available in the event false charges are brought against them,” Wood said.
 “Americans should never be deterred from exercising their right of self-defense.”

 The Associated Press contributed to this story.